Project templates for the ICT work programme

 |Risk register||Each project must maintain a risk register and action plan in order to document, and mitigate, risks to the project.
 DIT has put in place a comprehensive risk management programme, and the Institute templates are available on the DIT Intranet|

-|Project Closure||The project closure form is initiated once the project work is completed.
-The closure form captures key information such as lessons learned through the project and benefits realised.|
+|Project closure template||The project closure form is initiated once the project work is completed.
+The closure form captures key information such as the actual cost and deliverables, as well as lessons learned through the project.|